hartwork/visdriver/README.md

 **visdriver** is
 a win32api application
-written in C99
+that uses **Winamp plug-ins**
-licensed under the "GPL v3 or later" license that uses Winamp plug-ins to visualize audio without actual Winamp/WACUP and even actual Windows, e.g. with Wine and MinGW on GNU/Linux.
+to **visualize audio** without actual Winamp/WACUP and even actual Windows, e.g. with Wine and MinGW on GNU/Linux.
+It is written in C99 and
+licensed under the "GPL v3 or later" license.

 It needs:
 - One input plug-in binary